boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ## Dashboard examples for script interpreter and ctrlX CORE - Python Runtime App

-Please note that for these examples the installation of the "ctrlX CORE - Python Runtime App" is expected.
+Please note that for these examples the installation of the `ctrlX CORE - Python Runtime App` is expected.
 See [our store](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-CORE-Python-Runtime-App/ba-p/15901) and the corresponding [documentation of the "Script parser/interpreter (Python)"](https://docs.automation.boschrexroth.com/document/version/1.0/R911403767_ctrlX-CORE_-Base_-1_-en_US/chapter/metadata.boschrexroth.de~iiDC~Topic-0e3a24c48bafe9140a347e880b4e0362-2-en-US~en/?sel=IwegDCAs49BMAuMAaUFoXSRBmSQ%3D).

 ### Example: Create an interpreter instance "MyInstance" for python

-The following example shows how to create an interpreter instance "MyInstance" for executing python code/scripts.
+The following example shows how to create an interpreter instance `MyInstance` for executing python code/scripts.

 ![example-interpreter-create-instance.png](./images/example-interpreter-create-instance.png)
 ![example-interpreter-create-instance-dashboard.png](./images/example-interpreter-create-instance-dashboard.png)